trewisscotch/trewisscotch/README.md

-### Everyone who followed me - my old channel was hacked.
-It takes time to restore it.
-But in the meantime, I'll be friends here.
+### Hello dear friends and subscribers.
+I welcome you to my new page on GITHUB.
+The old page has been hacked but will soon be restored.

  <p align="center">
   <img src="https://caniphish.com/assets/images/hero/Phishing-Hero-Moving.gif" alt="animated" />